Elementary School (K-Grade 5)

 Branches of Government

-Students learn what it means to be a good citizen who makes God's world a better place.
+Second grade students learn what it means to be a good citizen who makes God's world a better place.

 What Students Learn: After identifying examples of good citizenship in multiple domains like at home, at school, and in their communities, students create a poster showing the three branches of government in which they explain how each branch of the government functions.